At a Glance

 Safer Recruitment

-A criminal background check through the Disclosure and Barring Service (where appropriate).
+- Criminal background check through the Disclosure and Barring Service (where appropriate).

-Documentary evidence to confirm your identity, current address, and the right to work in the UK.
+- Documentary evidence to confirm your identity, current address and the right to work in the UK.

-DiversitySeeAbility is committed to creating a diverse and inclusive workplace.
-We welcome applications from individuals of all identities, including those from underrepresented groups and those who have a disability or neuro‐divergent condition.
+SeeAbility is committed to creating a diverse and inclusive workplace.
+We welcome applications from individuals of all identities, including those from underrepresented groups and those with a disability or neuro‑divergent condition.
 We are pleased to confirm that we are a Disability Confident employer.
-We believe a diverse workforce drives innovation, creativity, and success.
-Everyone\’s unique experiences and views are appreciated, and their opinion valued.
+We believe a diverse workforce drives innovation, creativity and success; everyone’s unique experiences and views are valued and welcomed.
 We are happy to offer any reasonable adjustments to the recruitment process or the role itself to ensure a fair and equitable experience for all candidates.

-Dispensing Optician employer: SeeAbility
+Dispensing Optician in Leatherhead employer: SeeAbility

-StudySmarter Expert Advice 🤫
+StudySmarter Expert Advice🤫

-We think this is how you could land Dispensing Optician
+We think this is how you could land Dispensing Optician in Leatherhead

 ✨Tip Number 1